Anchorage Fire Department: History

 As of 2015, the AFD has a goal of maintaining 315 fire fighters and paramedics on active duty.

-In June 2018, Deputy Chief Jodie Hettrick was promoted to Fire Chief following the retirement of Denis LeBlanc.
-Chief Hettrick is the first woman to serve as Chief of the Anchorage Fire Department.
+In 2024, AFD is led by Chief Doug Schrage with Deputy Chief Eric Scheunenmann and Assistant Chiefs Brian Partch and Ben Lewis.
+Brian Dean is the Fire Marshal.

+Anchorage has a history of inclusive female Leadership: Chief Jodie Hettrick served as Chief of the Anchorage Fire Department, Virginia McMichael served as Chief of Chugiak Volunteer Fire and Rescue and Judie Coletta and Michelle Weston have served as chiefs of Girdwood Fire Rescue.
+Bridget Bushue and Michelle Weston previously served as AFD Deputy Chiefs.
+Cleo Hill and Bridget Bushue both filled command roles as Fire Marshals.

 Stations and apparatus

-Volunteer Fire Departments
+Chugiak and Girdwood Fire Service Areas

-AFD is assisted by two volunteer fire/rescue departments that provide fire protection and EMS services to the outlying areas of the Anchorage Municipality.
-In the north, Chugiak Volunteer Fire & Rescue Company, Inc. operates five stations and serves an area from the North Eagle River overpass on the Glenn Highway to the Municipal boundary at the Knik River under the leadership of Chief Tim Benningfield and two assistant chiefs.
-In the south, Girdwood Fire & Rescue, Inc. operates one station and serves the Girdwood community and other communities along the Seward Highway under the leadership of Chief Michelle Weston and one deputy chief.
-Both departments provide 24/7/365 advanced life support coverage to their respective areas, and stations 31 and 41 are staffed by volunteer duty crews 24/7.
+Chugiak and Girdwood fire departments provide fire, rescue and EMS services to the north and south of the Anchorage Fire Service Area.
+In the north, Chugiak Volunteer Fire & Rescue Company, Inc. operates five stations and serves an area from the North Eagle River overpass on the Glenn Highway to the Municipal boundary at the Knik River under the leadership of Chief Scott Fisher and two assistant chiefs.
+In the south, Girdwood Fire Rescue operates one station and serves the Girdwood community and Turnagain Arm.
+Girdwood responds to vehicle accidents in the Seward Highway Safety Corridor from Indian to Mile 60 in the Kenai Peninsula Borough under the leadership of Chief Michelle Weston and Deputy Chief Manch Garhart.
+Both departments provide 24/7/365 advanced life support coverage along with vehicle extrication, water rescue, mud rescue, wildland initial attack and backcountry rescue.
+Girdwood is 45-60 miles from the closest hospital, and Girdwood Fire is the only medical provider in the community from 6pm-9am weekdays and for 24hr/day on weekends.
+Girdwood can be isolated from Anchorage and travel south to the Kenai Peninsula by severe weather (white out conditions), avalanches and rockfall and is in an earthquake and tsunami zone.
+Both departments do a significant amount of fundraising for specialized rescue equipment and training.